Skip to content

 Do dynamic QR codes cost money?

 Many platforms offer free dynamic QR codes.
-QRLynx includes 1 free dynamic QR code with full scan analytics on the Starter plan.
+QRLynx includes 3 free dynamic QR codes with unlimited scans and full scan analytics on the Starter plan.
 Paid plans start at $5/month for more dynamic codes and features.

 Can I change a static QR code after printing?